 - These cats can also have long or short fur.

 - Many of these cats develop freckles on their noses and lips as they age.
 This is known as orange cat lentigo, and it's harmless.

 Who Knew Color Could Be So Complicated?

-Orange tabbies may not seem quite as fancy or exciting as some other kinds of cats, but there's certainly a lot going on beneath the surface to produce one of these cats.
+Orange and white tabby cats may not seem quite as fancy or exciting as some other kinds of cats, but there's certainly a lot going on beneath the surface to produce one of these felines.
 Now that you have a better idea of what it takes for a cat to be an orange tabby, you'll likely never look at one the same way again.